 “UK Says No More – together we can end domestic violence and sexual assault”.
 That is the message from RBD as we join forces with some the country’s biggest organisations, including Network Rail, by launching an Online Safe Space on our website.

 As part of our commitment we are using our website – www.news.railbusinessdaily.com – as a platform for a discreet portal offering a free service to support victims of domestic abuse.

-Online Safe spaces was developed by the Royal Mail Group, in collaboration with crisis Hestia and their UKSAYSNOMORE campaign.
-It is a virtual portal which can be installed on website free of charge – providing support, advice and contact services via a pop-up window, and allowing users to access resources discreetly without leaving an online history trace.
+Online Safe spaces was developed by the Royal Mail Group, in collaboration with Hestia and their UKSAYSNOMORE campaign.
+It is a virtual portal which can be installed on a website free of charge – providing support, advice and contact services via a pop-up window, and allowing users to access resources discreetly without leaving an online history trace.

 It has a short questionnaire to determine a person’s domestic abuse and provides a variety of helpful support, advice and contact information to those at risk or experiencing domestic abuse.

 It also includes helplines and features a quick exit button and leaves no internet history, ensuring the safety of those using the service.

 David McLoughlin, Chief Executive of the Business Daily Group, said: “Domestic abuse and sexual assault are unacceptable and we must do anything we can to end it and help protect anyone suffering.

 “As an organisation that receives more than four million website views every year we are more than happy to offer an Online Safe Space – an excellent system developed by the Royal Mail.
 I just hope no-one finds themselves in the situation that they need it.”